Digital Transfer Frequently Asked Questions

 Please contact us with your requirements. email@example.com

 Yes.
-We can offer can an express RUSH service for you however arrangements will need to be made PRIOR to sending your order.
+We can offer a priority service for you, however arrangements will need to be made PRIOR to sending your order.
 Once your order has arrived at our facility it will go into queue unless prior arrangements have been made.

 Please call us to confirm availability of this service as it can be seasonal and workload dependant.
-Rush services are charged at 30% loading of full standard digitisation pricing.
+Priority services are charged at 30% loading of full standard digitisation pricing.

 Yes.
 You are welcome to send us your own EMPTY Hard drive or USB flash drive.
 There is no additional charge for us to copy your newly digitised files to your own storage.

 Please note: We are not responsible for loss or damage to exisiting data on your storage medium.
 We highly recommend sending us blank drives or backup any exiting data prior to sending to us.

 Depending on the format you are supplying us to have digitised you would need.